v2sCollections/Constellation/Troubleshooting FAQ.md

 ![img](https://s11.gifyu.com/images/SgCoI.png)
 ![img](https://s11.gifyu.com/images/Sgd38.jpg)

 **⛔ STOP.** Do not try to remove or uninstall things by hand.
 Do not try to reinstall everything.
-Do not try to reinstall Vortex, Cyberpunk2077, or the collection when you see errors on Vortex.
+Do not try to reinstall Vortex, Starfield or the collection when you see errors on Vortex.

 # Frequently Asked Questions